 Organic gardener.
-I maintain a plot in an organic community garden in Seattle, where I raise tomatoes, potatoes, peppers, beans, herbs, and berries.
+I maintained a plot in an organic community garden in Seattle—where I raised tomatoes, potatoes, peppers, beans, herbs, and berries—for two years.
 I kept a similar plot in a Washington, D.C.
 Victory Garden for several years.

 Volunteer.
-In addition to my unpaid work serving on nonprofit boards and volunteer work I do in my community garden, I serve as a volunteer Food Recovery Ambassador and Food Recovery Committee member with FareStart, an awesome Seattle nonprofit, as they work to expand their outreach to farmers, food hubs, and others in service of reducing food waste, combating food insecurity, and training culinary professionals.
-I also volunteer as part of FareStart's farm gleaning efforts.
-And I'm a regular volunteer at Seattle's Swedish Club, where I bus tables during their great pancake breakfasts—and also volunteer at a local food bank.
+In addition to my unpaid work serving on nonprofit boards and volunteer work I do in my community garden, I serve as a volunteer Food Recovery Ambassador and Food Recovery Committee member with FareStart, a Seattle nonprofit, as they work to expand their outreach to farmers, food hubs, and others in service of reducing food waste, combating food insecurity, and training culinary professionals.
+I'm a regular volunteer at Seattle's Swedish Club—where I bus tables during their great pancake breakfasts—and also volunteer at a local food bank.

 Finally, I'm what you might call a firm believer in the power of higher education.
 I earned an LL.M. in agricultural and food law from the University of Arkansas School of Law, where I was the Leland Leatherman Fellow; a J.D. from Washington College of Law, where I served on the editorial board of the Administrative Law Review; an M.A. in learning sciences from Northwestern University, where I also served as a teaching assistant; and a B.A. in sociology from American University.